iamAdrianC/Life_Expectancy_using_R/README.md

-# R_Markdown_Work.io
+# Life_Expectancy_Using_R

-Here examples of my projects with the help or R and R Markdown.
+Project and data courtesy of Datacamp.
+Taking a look at trends the United Nation's life expectancy findings throughout the world.